syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Getting-Started.md

 Syncfusion UI for Windows Forms can added at runtime using C# / VB.
 The following steps helps to add required Essential Windows Forms control through code.

-1. Create a Windows Forms project in Visual Studio and refer to the following assemblies.
+1. Create a Windows Forms project in Visual Studio and refer to the following assemblies .
 	* Syncfusion.Tools.Base.dll
 	* Syncfusion.Tools.Windows.dll
 	* Syncfusion.Shared.Base.dll